hiroyasuakada/UnrealEgo/README.md

 ## UnrealEgo Dataset

 Please download the UnrealEgo dataset (01 ~ 06) on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
 The dataset is ~2.5TB in total, including all of the metadata.
-See below for more details.
+See below for more details on the metadata.

 **By ECCV2022, we will add a new URL to data (~300GB) that allows you to try our implementation without downloading all of the metadata.
 Stay tuned!**

-**If you want to just try our implementation, you don't need to download the whole dataset.
-See the description of metadata below.**

 ### Structure